kriskowal/lode/README.md

 A package can contain several roots.
 Which roots are incorporated depends on the loader options.
-For example, a a package can be configured for use in web browsers with provisions for debugging.
+For example, a package can be configured for use in web browsers with provisions for debugging.
 If so, a package may provide alternate modules by providing roots at `debug`, `engines/browser`, and `engines/browser/debug`.
 For